We collect your personal data in a number of ways including:

 Non-academic matters in support of our academic services, including:

-- careers and employability-related analysis (for example, understanding skills and future plans);
+- careers and employability-related analysis (for example, providing career guidance and programmes, understanding skills and future plans)

-- administering finance (for example, fees, scholarships and bursaries); your information will be used to facilitate payment to the University and may be shared with payment service providers for the processing of payments.
-Where necessary, information may be shared with debt collection agencies, solicitors and tracing agents to assist with the recovery of debt;
+- administering finance (for example, fees, scholarships and bursaries).
+Your information will be used to facilitate payment to the University and may be shared with payment service providers so payments can be processed.
+Where necessary, information may be shared with debt collection agencies, solicitors and tracing agents to assist with the recovery of debt

 - processing data and handling claims in relation to insurance (for example, travel insurance for students trips).